 Approximately 80 percent of the monument has completed archeological surveys.
-These investigations resulted in the formal identification and description of 16 sites, one is historic, and the remaining are prehistoric.
-All of the known archeological sites are lithic scatters, they are described in the following.
+These investigations resulted in the formal identification and description of 16 sites--1 is historic, and the remaining are prehistoric.
+All of the known archeological sites are lithic scatters; they are described as follows:

-Site Number Description 48CK83 Lithic scatter along the top and south slope of a prominent ridge extending northeast from 48CK85 Devils Tower.
-Composed of very restrictive lithic scatter covering about 500 feet at the tip and along 48CK86 the sides of a short ridge.
-Light scatter of lithic debris atop a short ridge covering 100-150 feet.
-48CK87 Site is represented by a light scatter of irregularly shaped angular grey chert- flaking debris across 125 feet at edge of 48C steep slope.
+Site Number Description 48CK83 Lithic scatter along the top and south slope of a prominent ridge extending northeast from Devils Tower 48CK85 Composed of very restrictive lithic scatter covering about 500 feet at the tip and along the sides of a short ridge 48CK86 Light scatter of lithic debris atop a short ridge covering 100 to 150 feet 48CK87 Site is represented by a light scatter of irregularly shaped angular grey chert- flaking debris across 125 feet at edge of steep slope 48CK88 Represented by a moderately heavy scatter of chert-flaking debris lying across 800 feet atop a low ridge 48CK89 Material observed limited to one large red quartzite biface on a 2- to 3-acre bench

-VQQ Permanented by a mederately beauty conttor of 000 chert-flaking debris lying across 800-foot atop a low ridge.
-48CK89 Material observed limited to one large red 48CK90 Consists of heavy concentrations of chert flakes, cores, and debitage which either lies atop or has formed a low mound about (5 feet in diameter 48CK91 Represented by a light scatter of quartzite and chert-flaking debris across 200 feet 48CK92 Identified in an area of rolling terrace and meadow represented by a light scattering of quartzite and chert-flaking debris lying across 2-3 acres 48CK93 Consists of a very light scatter of chert and quartzite atop 2,000 feet of a northeast ridge 48CK94 Light scatter of lithic debris over 2,100 feet along the edge of a series of three 48CK95 Represented by a very small number of chert flakes and a small irregular core identified on the slope of a prominent steep-sided 48CK96 erosional remnant.
-Consists of a linear exposure of lithic material lying along 4,000 feet of the edge of a prominent scarp 48CK97 Light scatter of lithic debris atop two low 48CK98 Light scatter of lithic material lying across approximately 2,000 feet of a tank terrace.
+48CK90 Consists of heavy concentrations of chert flakes, cores, and debitage which either lies atop or has formed a low mound about 45 feet in diameter 48CK91 Represented by a light scatter of quartzite and chert-flaking debris across 200 feet of a long ridge 48CK92 Identified in an area of rolling terrace and meadow represented by a light scattering of quartzite and chert-flaking debris lying across 2 to 3 acres 48CK93 Consists of a very light scatter of chert and quartzite atop 2,000 feet of a northeast ridge 48CK94 Light scatter of lithic debris over 2,100 feet along the edge of a series of three prominent north-facing scarps 48CK95 Represented by a very small number of chert flakes and a small irregular core identified on the slope of a prominent steep-sided erosional remnant 48CK96 Consists of a linear exposure of lithic material lying along 4,000 feet of the edge of a prominent scarp 48CK97 Light scatter of lithic debris atop two low erosional remnants in rolling grassland 48CK98 Light scatter of lithic material lying across approximately 2,000 feet of a tank terrace.